jneem/blog/content/posts/linesweeper/index.md

 `C` moves far away, so in the second rectangular region we'll only approximate and subdivide `A` and `B`.
 Near the bottom, we'll approximate and subdivide `A` and `C` while leaving `B` alone.

-# TODO: more on our testing strategies

-# TODO: the current status and roadmap

 # Acknowledgement